championswimmer/onepixel_backend/README.md

 # onepixel (1px.li)

-"onepixel" is an API-first URL shortner.
+"onepixel" is an API-first URL shortener.

 #### Why this name?
-A URL shortner should have a short domain name, possibly 2 or 3 letter in length.
+A URL shortener should have a short domain name, possibly 2 or 3 letter in length.
 "1 pixel" is the smallest unit of a screen.
 So `1px.li` stands for `one pixel links` - i.e. smallest possible links :)